 - Take a look at the statistics – gender analysis, geolocation, most popular sources, hour histogram.

-This way you get the overview of who, where, and when is talking about topics that refer to your brand and industry.
-Then select the most representative group and create a personalised marketing strategy.
+This way you get the overview of who, where, and when is talking about the topics relevant to your brand and industry.
+You can then select the most representative group and create a targeted marketing strategy.

-The takeaway: Use social media data analysis to define your target.
+The takeaway: Use social media analysis to define your target.

-Social media can be used as space for subtle yet persistent reminders of your brand, whether it’s by your community managers or your brand ambassadors.
-Whom you can find easily using social listening.
+Social media can be used as a space for subtle yet persistent reminders of your brand, whether by your community managers or your brand ambassadors – whom you can easily find using social listening.
 See who’s been talking about your brand online a lot while you’re tracking your brand mentions on the web.